ZaidaEMtzMo/how2fMRI/fMRI/Preprocessing/Preprocessing_pipeline.md

 ## Distortion / Field Maps

 Echo-planar imaging (EPI) images can be quite distorted due to B0 inhomogeneities, which in the brain are especially pronounced near the sinuses.
 While signal lost to these inhomogeneities cannot be recovered, signal that has been merely displaced can be returned to its proper location in the image if a map of the B0 field has been acquired.
-In this [document](https://lcni.uoregon.edu/kb-articles/kb-0003), you will find the specific instructions to do the acquisition and to use the field maps that you could need for your data.
+In this [document](https://lcni.uoregon.edu/kb-articles/kb-0003) or [here](https://github.com/ZaidaEMtzMo/how2fMRI/blob/master/fMRI/Preprocessing/FieldMaps/Acquiring%20and%20using%20field%20maps.pdf), you will find the specific instructions to do the acquisition and to use the field maps that you could need for your data.
 However, I will explain here the steps to do it on the provided dataset.

 Among the files, you will find two scans called Distortion Maps: